KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Localization.md

 ## How to get the current keyboard locale

-You can get the current keyboard locale via ``KeyboardInputViewController/keyboardContext``.``KeyboardContext/locale`` and all the currently available locales via ``KeyboardInputViewController/keyboardContext``.``KeyboardContext/locales``.
+You can get the current locale and all available locales from a ``KeyboardContext`` with the two ``KeyboardContext/locale`` and ``KeyboardContext/locales`` properties.

-Note that these properties return raw `Locale` values, since a keyboard extension is not limited to the ``KeyboardLocale`` model.
-You can use the optional ``KeyboardContext/keyboardLocale`` if you want the keyboard-specific locale.
+Note that these properties return raw Locale values, since a keyboard extension is not limited to the ``KeyboardLocale`` model.
+The context also has ``KeyboardLocale``-specific functions, but they return optional locales.

 ## How to change keyboard locale

-You can change the keyboard locale by setting ``KeyboardInputViewController/keyboardContext``.``KeyboardContext/locale`` to a new locale, or use the convenience functions that support both `Locale` and ``KeyboardLocale``.
+You can change the keyboard locale for a ``KeyboardContext`` by setting ``KeyboardContext/locale`` to a new locale, or use the convenience functions that support both Locale and ``KeyboardLocale``.

+If the context's ``KeyboardContext/locales`` has multiple values, you can switch locale using ``KeyboardContext/selectNextLocale()`` or a ``LocaleContextMenu``.

-Setting the locale will update the controller's `primaryLanguage`, which controls things like spellchecking and text direction.
+Setting the locale will update the controller's **primaryLanguage**, which controls things like spellchecking and text direction.
 It will also set the display name in the system keyboard switcher.

 > Note: The `primaryLanguage` property always returns `nil`, even after being set.

-You can set the available locales for a keyboard extension by setting ``KeyboardInputViewController/keyboardContext``.``KeyboardContext/locales`` to the locales you want to use.
-This makes it possible to switch locale using ``KeyboardContext/selectNextLocale()`` or a ``LocaleContextMenu``.